Bhojapur Dam

-Bhojapur Dam, is an earthfill dam on Mahalungi river near Sinnar, Nashik district in state of Maharashtra in India.
+Bhojapur Dam is an earth fill dam on the Mahalungi River near Sinnar, Nashik district in the state of Maharashtra in India.
 The dam's location is near Chas village.
 The Mahalungi River joins the Pravara River in Sangamner.

 Specifications

-The height of the dam above lowest foundation is 32.41 m while the length is 733 m.
+The height of the dam above the lowest foundation is 32.41 m while the length is 733 m.
 The volume is 449 km3 and gross storage capacity is 13730.00 km3.